 I love that Bristol isn’t all in one place – bear with me on this.
 I love that you have the hustle and bustle of the city centre with its great shopping facilities and then a short walk away you’re in St. Nick’s market wandering round the Old City, or walking up Park Street mooching in all the independent shops.
 I love that you can walk along the river and Harbourside and forget that you’re even in a city.

 I love Bristol for its quirkiness and its character.
 I think it’s easy sometimes to get stuck in your ‘uni bubble’, going to and from the same places all the time.
 However Bristol just has so much to offer, you’d find it difficult to not explore.
 In terms of live music, you’re spoilt for choice on a daily basis.
 There’s always something going on and it’s a great place to discover new sounds.

 I love to sing and I love music.
 After trying the traditional academic thing at university, it made total sense that I studied something I actually enjoyed doing and that would lead me into a career that I actually wanted to do.
 I wanted to learn how to improve my voice whilst also learning about the industry and about the history of music.

 Prior to coming to BIMM I had no idea what my style was or what style suited my voice or even how to warm up properly.
-I’m halfway through my second year now and I can answer with confidence if someone asks me “so what sort of style do you like singing?”.
-I’ve learnt so much in my time here so far, and I now have a vague idea of the career path I want to go down.
+By halfway through my second year and I could answer with confidence if someone asks me “so what sort of style do you like singing?”.
+I’ve learnt so much in my time here.
 Dropping out of my first university to come and study at BIMM was by far the best decision I’ve ever made.